ouistiti-project/ouistiti/README.md

 STATIC_FILE : build the delivery of static files.
 SENDFILE : build the extension of STATIC_FILE to increase the speed.
 DIRLISTING : build the extention of STATIC_FILE to display the directory content.
+RANGEREQUEST : build the extention of STATIC_FILE to send truncated files.
 AUTH : build the support of the authentication.
 AUTHN_BASIC : add a Basic challenge method for AUTH.
 AUTHN_DIGEST : add a Digest challenge method for AUTH.
 AUTHZ_SIMPLE : add simple user/password configuration.
+AUTHZ_FILE : add file storage for user/password.
 VHOSTS : build virtual hosting's extension.
 WEBSOCKET : build the websocket gateway support.
+WEBSOCKET_RT : add the realtime support of websocket but il is broken with TLS.
 WS_ECHO : build the "echo" server as websocket demo.
 WS_CHAT : build the "chat" server as websocket demo.